rpatterson/prunerr/README.rst

 - Send a notification when no download item can be deleted and downloading is paused:

   Perhaps we can use the Servarr "Connect" API?

-- Mark stalled torrents as failed in Servarr:

-  Identify which torrents are taking too long to download and should be considered stalled.
-Mark them as failed in Servarr and optionally trigger a search.

 - **TESTING**!!!!!